PaulSoderlind/FinancialTheoryMSc/Readme.md

 1. ChapterNumber_Topic.ipynb are notebooks organised around different topics.
 The chapter numbers correspond to the lecture notes (pdf).

-2. NotebooksAsPDFxxxx.pdf is a print-out of all all notebooks.
+2. NotebooksAsPDFxxxx.pdf is a print-out of all notebooks.

 3. FinxAll.pdf contains the lecture notes.